-This contrast is particularly compelling for Black communities.
+This contrast is particularly compelling for Black communities and Black nonprofit leaders.

 Change is happening...

-Across the country, networks of black donors are reviving and expanding long held cultural traditions of generosity and finding new ways to connect, learn from each other, and create change collectively.
+Across the country, networks of Black donors and others are reviving and expanding long held cultural traditions of generosity and finding new ways to connect, learn from each other, and create change collectively.